 In addition to the legislative and regulatory actions that directly affect our reimbursement rates or further the evolution of the current healthcare delivery system, other legislative and regulatory changes, including as a result of ongoing healthcare reform, affect healthcare providers like us from time to time.
-For example, the ACA provides for the expansion of the federal Anti-Kickback Law and the False Claims Act (the "FCA") that, when combined with other recent federal initiatives, are likely to increase investigation and enforcement efforts in the healthcare industry generally.
-Changes include increased resources for enforcement, lowered burden of proof for the government in healthcare fraud matters, expanded definition of claims under the FCA, enhanced penalties, and increased rewards for relators in successful prosecutions.
+For example, the ACA provides for the expansion of the federal Anti-Kickback Law and the False Claims Act (the "FCA") that, when combined with other recent federal initiatives, are likely to increase investigation and enforcement efforts in the healthcare fraud matters, expanded definition of claims under the FCA, enhanced penalties, and increased rewards for relators in successful prosecutions.
 CMS may also suspend payment for claims prospectively if, in its opinion, credible allegations of fraud exist.
 The initial suspension period may be up to 180 days.
 However, the payment suspension period can be extended almost indefinitely if the matter is under investigation by the HHS-OIG or DOJ.
 Any such suspension would adversely affect our financial position, results of operations, and cash flows.